- Photo essay

 Bwisagu is the New Year festival of the Boro community in Assam (India).
 It is the most awaited time of the year, which annually begins on 14th April and lasts for at least a week.
 It is also celebrated as Baisakh in Punjab and as Bihu by the larger Assamese society that involve lot of merry making by all age groups.
 But what makes the Bwisagu of Boro community unique is the way it is celebrated.

-There are different types of jou prepared especially for Bwisagu, using different rice varieties.
-Jou bidwi (sweet type), jou gwran (spirit type), jou gisi (not so hard) and jumai (newly made) are the names one will come across during Bwisagu.
+There are different types of jou prepared especially for Bwisagu by using different rice varieties.
+Jou bidwi (sweet type), jou gwran (spirit type), jou gisi (not so hard) and jumai (newly made) are the names that one will come across during Bwisagu for jou.
 The quality and taste of jou is determined by two factors: the variety of rice used and the skill /knowledge of making it.
-And it is the women of the community who hold this knowledge, passed down through generations in the familial space.
+The women of the community are the main holders this knowledge which is passed down through generations in the familial space.